bcgov/sso-docs/docs/FAQs/css-app.md

 ## What's the business level description of the CSS use cases?

-The CSS App provides three common ways to use BC Government SSO, depending on how your application needs to access user identity and protected services.
+The CSS App provides three common ways to use the SSO service, depending on how your application needs to access user identity and protected services.

 | Use case | Business purpose | Typical scenario |
 | --- | --- | --- |